simonwep/candy/README.md

 or similar donation possibilities which can be used to directly giving them something back - it's even better than watching their videos on youtube.

 ## Features

-Candy is currently only build for windows, linux and MacOS support is in progress - but if anyone want to use it now it's possible to clone this repo and build it with `electron:build` for the current platform.
+The current version ([1.0.0-beta](https://github.com/Simonwep/candy/releases/tag/1.0.0-beta)) is only build for windows.
+To use it on mac / linux clone this repo and run `npm run electron:build`.
+Sorry for the inconvenience.

-See [GitHub Projects](https://github.com/Simonwep/Candy/projects) for the current roadmap.
+See [GitHub Projects](https://github.com/Simonwep/candy/projects) for the current roadmap.

 #### Currently:
 * Cross-platform and enjoyable UI.